Finding the Universe

 In the US, T-Mobile users on a qualifying plan have access to 2G speeds in over 140 countries with no additional charges.

-Google’s Fi offering is also excellent, letting you use your data allowance pretty much everywhere you go.
+Google’s Fi offering is also excellent, letting you use your data allowance pretty much everywhere you go if you are on the appropriate plan.

-Some mobile providers, like Three in the UK, also let you purchase overseas roaming packages on a day to day basis.
+Some mobile providers, like Three in the UK, also either include roaming data, or allow you to purchase overseas roaming packages on a day-to-day basis.
 These let you get online on the days you really need to.

 This can be cost effective if you only need to get online on a small number of days, but can add up over a prolonged period, in which case you might want to investigate the other options below.